Chaim Zhitlowsky: Early years

-Chaim Zhitlowsky was born in 1865, in the small town of Ushachy, in the province of Vitebsk Governorate, the Russian Empire.
+Chaim Zhitlowsky was born in 1865, in the small town of Ushachy, in the Lepelsky Uyezd of Vitebsk Governorate in the Russian Empire.
 When he was five years old, his parents moved to the capital of the province, Vitebsk.
 On his mother's side, he was descended from artisans and merchants, and on his father's, came from an aristocratic and well-educated family.
 His father, Joseph, studied to be a rabbi in the Yeshiva of Volozhin, but chose to become a merchant.
 Though an ardent Lubavich Chassid he was well versed in Haskalah (enlightenment) literature and reportedly often recited satiric Haskalah tales and poems in Yiddish and Hebrew at family gatherings.

 Joseph Zhitlowsky's business prospered.
 He moved to a richer, more exclusive section of the city and kept an open house.
 A tutor of the Russian language was engaged for Chaim, but he continued his elementary religious studies at a kheyder.
 Soon Chaim became friendly with high school students of his neighbourhood and began to read Russian literature.
 During this period he made his first foray into literature: translating the Yiddish version of Uncle Tom's Cabin into Hebrew.

 On his 13th birthday (his bar-mitzvah) Chaim made the acquaintance of Shloyme Rappaport, who was later to become S. Ansky, the famous author of The Dybuk.
 A warm, lifelong friendship developed between Zhitlowsky and Ansky, who had writing in common.
 For a short time they issued a handwritten (holographic) magazine called Vitebsk Bells.